Roberto Durán: Film

 Durán's first appearance in a movie was in the 1979 film Rocky II as a lightning-fast sparring partner for Rocky Balboa.
-Outside of this, Durán had minor roles in Harlem Nights.
+Outside of this, Durán had a minor role in Harlem Nights.
+Al Pacino was inspired by Durán in developing his characterization of Tony Montana in Scarface.

 Durán's life and boxing career are told in the documentary Los puños de una nación ("The Fists of a Nation") by Panamanian filmmaker Pituka Ortega-Heilbron.
 Durán also appears very briefly during an interview for the documentary The Panama Deception (1992), in which he recounts his experience during the United States invasion of Panama.

 The biopic Hands of Stone stars Édgar Ramírez as Durán, Robert De Niro as Ray Arcel and Usher as Sugar Ray Leonard, and was released on August 26, 2016.